sourceenjoyer/P2CE-Reloaded/README.md

 bik files have been converted to webm format.
 Unfortunately, with loss of quality

 ## Launching (Steam)
-For the mod to work, you must install [Portal 2: Community Edition](https://store.steampowered.com/app/440000/Portal_2_Community_Edition/) and [Portal Reloaded](https://store.steampowered.com/app/1255980/Portal_Reloaded/).
+**For the mod to work, you must install [Portal 2: Community Edition](https://store.steampowered.com/app/440000/Portal_2_Community_Edition/) and [Portal Reloaded](https://store.steampowered.com/app/1255980/Portal_Reloaded/)**.
-Mods can be launched from Steam if placed in the `steamapps/sourcemods/` folder.
-Note that you must quit and relaunch Steam for your mod to show up when you first create it.
+Unpack the mod into the `steamapps/sourcemods/` folder.
+Note that you must quit and relaunch Steam for the mod to appear in your library.
 ### Created with p2ce-mod-template
 [github.com/StrataSource/p2ce-mod-template](https://github.com/StrataSource/p2ce-mod-template)